essandess/macOS-Open-Source-Server/README.md

 foundations step-by-step, changing up to three parameters each time, and reloading to make sure that everything is running correctly.

+At the end of this section, a sucecssful `postfix` configuration will be able to send email using a simple `sendmail` test.

 ```
 sudo cp -p /opt/local/etc/postfix/main.cf /opt/local/etc/postfix/main.cf.orig
 sudo vi /opt/local/etc/postfix/main.cf